AnaHill/AnaHill.github.io/academic.md

 # 🗂️ <span id="projects" style="color:#228B22;">Projects</span>

 ## 🫀 <span id="coeboc" style="color:#228B22;"> CoEBoC (_2018 - 2025_) </span>
-[**CoEBOC**](https://research.tuni.fi/coeboc/), '_Centre of Excellence in Body on-Chip Research_', is Academy of Finland funded project for the years 2018-2025.
-The ultimate goal of CoEBoC is to **revolutionize healthcare by developing and applying body-on-chip (BoC) technology** and enable more accurate and efficient drug testing, as well as by discovering new tools for diagnosing and treating diseases at the cellular level.
+[**CoEBoC**](https://research.tuni.fi/coeboc/ "CoEBoC, Centre of Excellence in Body-on-Chip Research"), '_Centre of Excellence in Body-on-Chip Research_', is Academy of Finland funded project for the years 2018-2025.
+The ultimate goal of CoEBoC is to **revolutionize healthcare by developing and applying Body-on-Chip (BoC) technologies** and enable more accurate and efficient drug testing, as well as by discovering new tools for diagnosing and treating diseases at the cellular level.

 CoEBoC brought together six research groups from Tampere University: microsystems and microfluidics, biomaterials, adult stem cell research, cardiac and neural cell cultures, and computational biophysics and imaging.

-- **⚡Own role**: Postdoctoral Researcher, Vice Principal Investigator (Vice-PI), project lead in [**body-on-chip development**](#vascularization)
+- **⚡Own role**: Postdoctoral Researcher, Vice Principal Investigator (Vice-PI), project lead in [**Vascularized Body-on-Chip development**](#vascularization "3D vascularized chip")
 - **🚀 Research areas**: microfluidics, numerical simulations (FEM), data analysis, control engineering, cardiomyocyte culture, vascularization

 <details>